Jack Kirby: Style

-In the early 1940s Kirby would at times disregard panel borders.
-A character would be drawn in one panel, but their shoulder and arm would extend outside the border, into the gutter and sometimes on top of a nearby panel.
+In the early 1940s Kirby at times disregarded panel borders.
+A character was drawn in one panel, but their shoulder and arm would extend outside the border, into the gutter and sometimes on top of a nearby panel.
 A character may be punched out of one panel, feet being in the original panel and body in the next.
-Panels themselves would overlap, and Kirby would find new ways to arrange panels on a comic book page.
+Panels themselves would overlap, and Kirby found new ways to arrange panels on a comic book page.
 His figures were depicted as lithe and graceful, although Kirby would place them thrusting from the page towards the reader.
-The late 1940s and 1950s saw Kirby move away from superhero comics and, working with Joe Simon, try his hand at a number of genres.
+In the late 1940s and 1950s Kirby moved away from superhero comics and with Joe Simon worked in a number of genres.
 Kirby and Simon created the romance comics genre, and working in this as well as the war, Western and crime genres saw Kirby's style change.
 He left behind the diverse panel framing and layouts.
-The nature of these genres enabled him to channel the energy into the posing and blocking of characters, forcing the drama into the constraints of the panel.
+The nature of the genres enabled him to channel the energy into the posing and blocking of characters, forcing the drama into the constraints of the panel.

 When Kirby and Stan Lee came together at Marvel Comics, his art developed again.
 His characters and representations became more abstract, less anatomically correct.
-He would place figures across three planes of a panel's depth to suggest three dimensions.
-His backgrounds would be less detailed where he did not want the eye to be drawn.
-His figures would move actively along diagonals, and he utilized foreshortening to make a character appear to recede more deeply into the panel, so that they appeared to move towards the reader, off the page.
+He placed figures across three planes of a panel's depth to suggest three dimensions.
+His backgrounds were less detailed where he did not want the eye to be drawn.
+His figures moved actively along diagonals and he utilized foreshortening to make a character appear to recede more deeply into the panel, so that they appeared to move towards the reader off the page.
 During the 1960s Kirby also developed a talent for creating collages, initially utilizing them within the pages of The Fantastic Four.
 He introduced the Negative Zone as a place within the Marvel Universe that would only be illustrated via collage.
 However, the reproduction within the published comics of the collages, coupled with the low page rate he was being paid and the time they took to develop saw their use discarded.
 Kirby would later return to the use of collage in his Fourth World work at DC Comics.
 Here he used them most often in the pages of Superman's Pal, Jimmy Olsen.